Corporate Governance

 Major Themes

-- Consideration of executive compensation levels using external survey data
+- Consideration of executive compensation levels using external survey data, incentive design, etc.

 - Determination of individual performance-linked compensation amounts for directors (excluding outside directors) and executive officers based on their evaluations

-Membership, Meetings Held, and Attendance for the Board of Directors, Executive Nomination Meeting, and Executive Compensation Meeting for FYE March 2024
+Membership, Meetings Held, and Attendance for the Board of Directors, Executive Nomination Meeting, and Executive Compensation Meeting, and Audit and Supervisory Board Members for FYE March 2025

 ---|---|---|---|---|---|